Thomas Sancaster appears to have been born In Penrith, Cumberland around 1820. No information regarding

-birth has been found to date.
-On his marriage certificate to Elizabeth Fulthorp his father is given as John Sancaster.
-It
+his birth has been found to date.
+On his marriage certificate to Elizabeth Fulthorp his father is listed as John Sancaster

 The earliest documentary evidence of the family is found in Robert their first sons birth certificate of

 16 September 1840 in Close, St Nicholas area of Newcastle upon Tyne.
 The birth certificate gives his fathers name at Sankester,

 who worked as a cartman, as he appears to have done all his life.
 A copy of this certificate can be seen under the Certificates

 By 1844 and the death of their second son John, who was born the year before and registered in Gateshead,

 they were living at Rabbit Banks in Gateshead.
 This was on the fairly step north facing slopes on the River Tyne.
 This was